rsacharias/top-calculator/README.md

 Project (TOP).
 It combines all basic concepts of html, css and javascript which are teached in the curriculum of this course up to this point.

-Goal is to build a calculator which is able to process calculations based on inputs of the user of this side.
+The goal is to build a calculator which is able to process calculations based on user inputs.